Why was this review important?

 To assess the effects of I-C/BT for PTSD in adults.

-Very low-quality evidence showed that, compared with wait list, I-C/BT may be associated with a clinically important reduction in PTSD post-treatment (SMD –0.60, 95% CI –0.97 to –0.24; studies = 8, participants = 560).
-However, there was no evidence of a difference in PTSD symptoms when follow-up was less than six months (SMD –0.43, 95% CI –1.41 to 0.56; studies = 3, participants = 146).
-There may be little or no difference in dropout rates between the I-C/BT and wait list groups (RR 1.39, 95% CI 1.03 to 1.88; studies = 8, participants = 585; low-quality evidence).
-I-C/BT was no more effective than wait list at reducing the risk of a diagnosis of PTSD after treatment (RR 0.53, 95% CI 0.28 to 1.00; studies = 1, participants = 62; very low-quality evidence).
-I-C/BT may be associated with a clinically important reduction in symptoms of depression both post-treatment (SMD –0.61, 95% CI –1.17 to –0.05; studies = 5, participants = 425; very low-quality evidence).
-Very low-quality evidence also suggested that I-C/BT may be associated with a clinically important reduction in symptoms of anxiety post-treatment (SMD –0.67, 95% CI –0.98 to –0.36; studies = 4, participants = 305), and at follow-up less than six months (MD –12.59, 95% CI –20.74 to –4.44; studies = 1, participants = 42; very low-quality evidence).
-The effects of I-C/BT on quality of life were uncertain (SMD 0.60, 95% CI 0.08 to 1.12; studies = 2, participants = 221; very low-quality evidence).
+Very low-certainty evidence showed that, compared with wait list, I-C/BT may be associated with a clinically important reduction in PTSD post-treatment (SMD –0.61, 95% CI –0.93 to –0.29; studies = 10, participants = 608).
+There may be no evidence of a difference in dropout rates between the I-C/BT and wait list groups (RR 1.25, 95% CI 0.97 to 1.60; studies = 9, participants = 634; low-certainty evidence).
+I-C/BT may be no more effective than wait list at reducing the risk of a diagnosis of PTSD after treatment (RR 0.53, 95% CI 0.28 to 1.00; studies = 1, participants = 62; very low-certainty evidence).
+I-C/BT may be associated with a clinically important reduction in symptoms of depression post-treatment (SMD –0.51, 95% CI –0.97 to –0.06; studies = 7, participants = 473; very low-certainty evidence).
+Very low-certainty evidence also suggested that I-C/BT may be associated with a clinically important reduction in symptoms of anxiety post-treatment (SMD –0.61, 95% CI –0.89 to –0.33; studies = 5, participants = 345).
+There were no data regarding cost-effectiveness.
+Data regarding adverse events were uncertain, as only one study reported an absence of adverse events.